 The following diagram illustrates how extensions get isolated in their assemblies.

-You can extend code in two ways:
+You can extend source code in 3 ways:

 - By subscribing to events (framework events and delegates)